 More than two million workers operate in confined spaces every year.
-Each of these spaces has unique hazards and risks that the employee needs to address.
+Each of these spaces has unique hazards and risks that organizations need to address.
 From hazardous atmospheric conditions to biological hazards and potential combustible materials, safety professionals have much to consider before workers enter confined spaces.

 Answering a few key questions can help you ensure that workers stay safe in confined spaces and that your organization has proper procedures in place for emergency rescue.